ZERO9 FARMPAD

 The ground floor opens with a generous verandah, serving as a threshold between the outdoor landscape and indoor living.
 An open-plan living room, kitchen, and dining area encourage fluid interactions, while a guest bedroom and common bath complete the level.

 The first floor houses the master bedroom and a flexible lounge/workspace that can double as an additional bedroom.
 A large balcony extends into the treetops, designed with a peripheral ledge perfect for books or evening drinks.
-A cozy attic adds a playful touch—ideal for reading or kids’ activities.
+A cozy attic adds a playful touch — ideal for reading or children's adventures.

 Staff quarters were strategically placed in the southeast corner, complete with a caretaker's room, driver's room, toilets, and utility spaces.